Caischavedra - Cuolm da Vi

 Description

-If there has not been fresh snow recently, we are prepared for the fact that the edges of the ski slopes are already tracked by the freeriders.
-But our mood remains unclouded, because we are rewarded on the way with fabulous views of the mountains.
+If there hasn't been recent snowfall, we expect that the edges of the ski slopes are already tracked by freeriders.
+But our mood remains undampened, as we are rewarded along the way with magnificent views of the mountains.

-After the mountain pastures at Caischavedra we quickly move away from the cheerful ski operation and hike uphill from one marker pole to the other.
-In sections we are all to ourselves and it is quiet around us.
-Halfway up we pass a reservoir, the Lai Catrina, which is available as a bathing lake in summer.
-We walk past the piste bar Gendusas Dadens.
-Now you have to overcome a rather steep slope.
-But the thought that we will soon reach the maximum altitude gives us a boost of energy.
-Then we see the route to Cuolm da Vi in front of us and until there it is slightly downhill a pleasant walk.
-At the Pistenbar Baracca we settle down with coffee and nut peaks.
-We deserve it.
+After the alpine meadows at Caischavedra, we quickly move away from the cheerful ski activity and hike uphill from one marker pole to the next.
+At times, we are completely alone and it is quiet around us.
+Halfway up, we pass a reservoir, the Lai Catrina, which in summer serves as a bathing lake.
+We pass by the slope bar Gendusas Dadens.
+Now we have to overcome a rather steep slope.
+But the thought that we will soon reach the highest point gives us a burst of energy.
+Then we see the route to Cuolm da Vi ahead of us, and until there it is easy and pleasant downhill.
+At the new restaurant with a sunny terrace, we settle down with coffee and a nut croissant.
+We have earned it.

-From here we can hike back the same way, or we can take the cable car to Sedrun and the train back to Disentis-Acletta.
+From here, we can hike back the same way, or take the cable car to Sedrun and the train back to Disentis-Acla da Fontauna.

-In the opposite direction, the tour is less strenuous.
+In the opposite direction, the route is less strenuous.

-The route is not groomed.
-Be sure to follow the instructions regarding avalanche danger at the starting point.
+The route is not tracked.
+Be sure to observe the avalanche warnings at the starting point.

 Safety equipment not required (avalanche transceiver, probe, shovel)